mongodb/vault-plugin-secrets-mongodbatlas/README.md

 ### Install Plugin in Vault

-Put the plugin binary into a location of your choice.
+Put the plugin binaries into a location of your choice.
 This directory will be specified as the [`plugin_directory`](https://www.vaultproject.io/docs/configuration/index.html#plugin_directory) in the Vault config used to start the server.